 Our events take place in one of the most flamboyant and beautiful buildings of Victorian Britain, the Founder’s Building, which in turn houses one of the finest private collections of Victorian art.
 The Centre is a unique place for the meeting of academic scholars, artists, writers, students and the public, where we can enjoy a true immersion in a vibrant nineteenth century atmosphere.
 While the CVS works to celebrate the rich Victorian art and architecture of Royal Holloway, it is not simply a dramatic C19th backdrop to our activities: from 2019, we have collaborated richly on symposia and on jointly hosting speakers with the curators of our Art Collections.
 Historically the CVS has a strong scholarly base in C19th literature and art, but we have celebrated our transition into the Humanities school in 2019 by continuing and extending to wider disciplinary engagement and collaboration with our colleagues in History, Drama, Geography and the sciences.

-The Centre is currently under the direction of Dr Sophie Gilmartin.
+The Centre is currently under the co-direction of Professor Ruth Livesey and Dr Katie McGettigan, Assisted by Anya Eastman.